pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 1. Add the new `metadata` and `binary` files to the `state` key of `inventory.json`

-All of the same locking problems from "adding a book" exist here - you'll have to lock the entire object hierarchy.
+All of the same locking problems from "Preserve a Book with N Pages" exist here - you'll have to lock the entire object hierarchy.

 #### Google Cloud Storage

 1. Update the parent's `<book-id>.json` when the parent's membership is updated
-1. Upload the new page's `metadata` and `binary` files with the appropriate names.
+1. Upload the new Page's `metadata` and `binary` files with the appropriate names.

 If any locking is necessary, it will only have to be those files with new